ika25/hikingapp2.0/README.md

 ![systemview](https://user-images.githubusercontent.com/16356275/117711526-45a74680-b1cb-11eb-8ba1-6752d1e32a21.png)

 # About the Project
+Hike Ireland application developed in ionic 5, Application is design to find hike locations. in this application user will find it easy to search for locations usign
+Google Maps and add them into their list of favoriet destinations.
+Application comes with some fun features that user can explore and experiance with.
+****
-The major feature of the aplication is that the user can
+#### The major feature of the aplication is that the user can:
 1. Sign up
 2. Login
 3. Add to Favorite